 - Covered Electronic Waste Recovery and Recycling Payment Rates Emergency Regulations were approved by the Office of Administrative Law on June 30, 2016.

-- DTSC CRT Emergency Regulations for Electronic Hazardous Wastes were approved by the Office of Administrative Law on September 15, 2014.
+- DTSC CRT Emergency Regulations for Electronic Hazardous Wastes were finalized and became effective October 22, 2018.

 - Public Resources Code (42460-42486) outlines the Electronic Waste Recycling Act of 2003.